kirara-shiroyoru/RedHusky/README.md

 **must not remove VST compatible logo in the modified version unless you remove the sdk used in the project, according to the guideline of the sdk** https://steinbergmedia.github.io/vst3_dev_portal/pages/VST+3+Licensing/Usage+guidelines.html

-**Artwork ("Husky.png" and "main.png") is not part of the project and may only be redistributed with the unmodified version of the plugin or project.**
+**Artwork ("Husky.png" and "main.png") is not part of the project and may only be redistributed with the unmodified version of the Red Husky plugin or project.**

 # User Guide Line

 ## Husky's Assumption:

-All sound on the world can be decomposed into superposition of 16 harmonics with independent ADSRs and volume.
-Husky sings and learn according to this assumption.

-There is no guarentee that the real world sound is anything close to the model, and so is the result of singing and learning.
+All timbre of sound on the world can be decomposed into superposition of 16 harmonics with independent ADSRs and volume.
+Husky sings and learns according to this assumption.
+There is no guarentee that the real world sound is anything close to this assumption, and so is the result of singing and learning.

 ## What Husky Can Do:

-You can simply click Husky in the plugin to tell Husky which task to do.
+You can simply click Husky in the Red Husky plugin to tell Husky which task to do.

 ### Singing:

-When Husky sings, Husky sings according to the volume (relative, from 0 to 100), attack (ms, from 0 to 10000), decay (ms, from 0 to 10000), sustain (percentage volume of that harmonic, from 0 to 100), and release(ms, from 0 to 10000)
+When Husky sings, Husky sings according to the [timbre information](#timbre-information), [frequncy information](#frequency-information) and midi.

 ### Learning:

-When Husky learns, Husky fits the input to this model, and cap the loudest harmonic at 100.
-Note that both sound and midi is required for the plugin to analyze the sound.
-The plugin state has to be saved to see the learning result, and the Husky's task should automatically change back to Singing.
+When Husky learns, Husky fits the input to Husky's Assumption, and cap the loudest harmonic at 100, according to sound input(only according to the left channel), [main frequency](#main-frequency) and midi.
+Make sure you give Husky the midi information otherwise Husky simply ignore all the sound inputs.

+## Parameters:

+### Timbre Information:

+Automating the timbre when playing a midi note **does** affect the up coming sound produced.

+#### volume

+Relative, from 0 to 100.
+Each harmonic has its own volume.

+#### attack, deacay, release

+In miliseconds, from 0 to 10000.
+Each harmonic has its own attack, decay and release.

+#### sustain

+Percentage of volume parameter, from 1 to 100.
+Each harmonic has its own sustain.

+### Frequency Information:

+#### main frequency

+In Hz, from 1 to 22000, representing the A4 note frequency.
+Automating the timbre when playing a midi note **does** affect the up coming sound produced.

+#### tuning

+You can tune the each key any way you like, with value from 1 to 2.
+All keys are defaulted at 12 equal temperament.
+Automating the timbre when playing a midi note **does not** affect the up coming sound produced, since frequency information in a single note is relative frequency based rather than pitch based.

+## Presets:

+You can save and load a preset in form of .redhusky file.

+### Save

+Press Save button to save the current state of Red Husky plugin to a preset file. **This button does not save the plugin state in the host**.

+### Load

+Press Load button to open and load a existing .redhuskyfile.
+The dialog pops up when loading a file is based on [tinyfiledialogs](https://github.com/native-toolkit/libtinyfiledialogs), including tinyfiledialogs.h and tinyfiledialogs.c, and is not part of my work.

+### .redhusky

+File format that is used in this Red Husky plugin: should only be in length of exactly 376 bytes, saving 94 floats in the file. **Any file with the wrong file extension or length cannot be read by the Red Husky plugin.

 ## Bug
+1. After loading a .redhusky file, you have to reopen the UI to see the value change of all parameters.